sanderbell/rewords/README.md

 ## Contributions and Bug Reporting

-We welcome contributions to this project!
+I welcome contributions to this project!
 If you find any bugs or have ideas for improvements, please submit an issue on the [GitHub repository](https://github.com/sanderbell/rewords) or feel free to create a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

----

-Thank you for using *Re*words!
-We hope this extension makes your browsing experience funnier.
-If you have any questions or feedback, please don't hesitate to contact us.
-Happy browsing!